ahilbers/importance_subsampling/README.md

 ### Code

 - `main.py`: simple implementation of _importance subsampling_ on the power system model introduced in the paper.
 This model is created and solved in the open-source energy system modelling framework `Calliope` (see acknowledgements).
 See _requirements & installation_ for setup details. `main.py` can be run directly from a command line.
 A directory `results` is created with the relevant model outputs.
+- `iss.py`: the code for the *importance_subsampling* methodology.
+- `models.py`: some utility code for the models.
+- `tests.py`: some tests to check if the models are behaving as expected.

 ### Supplementary material